 The availability of pharmacy services (community pharmacies) within the Tywi Taf locality, per 10,000 population is 2.21, which is slightly lower than the Hywel Dda UHB average of 2.53.
-However, the locality has 2 dispensing practices which when included as providers of a dispensing service, increases the ratio to 2.55, which is slightly higher than the Hywel Dda UHB average.
+However the locality has 2 dispensing practices which when included as providers of essential dispensing services, increases the ratio to 2.55, which is slightly higher than the Hywel Dda UHB average.

-The locality is well served in terms of essential services and no current or future needs have been identified based on current provision.
+The locality is well served in terms of essential pharmaceutical services and no additional need is identified based on current provision.

-Number of pharmacies open within normal working hours

-(Monday to Friday, 9.00am - 5.30pm)
+❖ Number of pharmacies open within normal working hours [Monday to Friday, 9.00am - 5.30pm]